Apologetic Swiss banks sweat it out as U.S., Europe mull redress

 Switzerland’s efforts to spur along a deal include tentatively agreeing with the U.S. Foreign Account Tax Compliance Act, an anti-tax evasion law known as FATCA.

-The rules on enforcing FATCA have yet to be finalized, but many Swiss bankers see it as a crippling blow that effectively prevents their clients from investing in U.S. securities.
+The rules on enforcing FATCA have yet to be finalised, but many Swiss bankers see it as a crippling blow that effectively prevents their clients from investing in U.S. securities.

 Acquiescing to FATCA was a tactic to build goodwill for a Swiss bank deal, a source close to the talks said.